dss-extensions/dss_capi/README.txt

 Electric Power Research Institute, Inc.  (http://www.epri.com) uses OpenDSS in its research and services work, and continues to enhance the software.
-Earlier proprietary versions were used in dozens of studies for electric utility clients, and in a Web-based wind power simulator at http://www.uwig.org/distwind.
-There are several goals in making OpenDSS an open-source project at this time:
+Earlier proprietary versions were used in dozens of studies for electric utility clients, and in a Web-based wind power simulator.
+There were several goals in making OpenDSS an open-source project in 2008:

 1 - Enhance the modeling capabilities available to government laboratories, universities, and other researchers engaged in grid